cmderdev/cmder/Readme.md

 ## Features

 ### Aliases
-You can define simple aliases with
+You can define simple aliases with command `alias name=command`.

-    alias=command

-For example there is one defined for you
+For example there is one defined for you `alias e.=explorer .`

-    e.=explorer .

 All aliases will be saved in `/config/aliases` file